LUMCMRI/mri_safety_cases/en_US/FixateurExterne/case.md

 The same, but also in any case complete traumatic rupture tendon flexor carpi ulnaris left
 Therapy:
 External fixator over distal radius

+OPERATION REPORT
+Patient under general anesthesia in the supine position.
+Two ventricle drains have already been placed by neuro-surgeon.
+Briefing.
+Kefzol had already been given.
+Chlorhexidine, after which sterile covering left forearm.
+There is a transverse cut approximately 1 cm volar side at the level of the distal ulna.
+Tendon tissue sticks out here.
+When we take this out of the wound, it turns out to be the flexor tendon of dig 4 and 5, it is completely ruptured.
+Telephone consultation with the plastic surgeon.
+With the current status of the patient there is no indication to volar exploration for evaluation of further tendon and / or nerve injury.

 <br>

 ![DX pols](dx_pols.png)